Is someone else responsible for your personal injury?

 Product liability cases also have a two-year statute of limitations, but are governed by a 10-year statute of repose.
 The statute of repose applies to situations where you were not immediately aware you had grounds for a claim when you suffered an injury.
 In these situations, you cannot file a claim more than 10 years after you purchased the product, no matter when you discovered you had grounds for a claim.

-This statute makes it extremely important to contact a personal injury attorney in Macon as soon as possible after an accident.
+This statute makes it extremely important to contact a Macon personal injury attorney as soon as possible after an accident.
 This way we have time to investigate and build your case within the filing time limit.
 If we take your case we will work to help ensure it is filed before the statute of limitations expires.

 Complete a Free Case Evaluation form.